 Proposal Budget Summary*

-Enter the request amount or matching funds for this proposal only.
+Enter the request amount and matching funds for this proposal only.
 See Guidelines: Matching Funds for details on required match.
 Round amounts to the nearest dollar.

 Project cost will be automatically calculated as the sum of request amount and confirmed matching funds.
-You may not use Match from previous projects.
+You may not use match from previous projects.

 Contingency is an amount of money dedicated to the project that can be used to pay for problems that might occur.
 It is not included in project cost.
 State funds may not be used to pay contingencies.